tapmeppework/freelancyan/README.md

 ## Is 'open-source' synonymous with free? 🔣

 Quick answer: nope, non, nein, nada, nix, niente 🙅🏿!<br>
 At the end of the day, we all have to put food on the table, right?
 This project is no exception.
-While the source code is accessible without any restriction, the documentation? ...<br>
+While the source code is accessible without any restriction, the documentation? ...
 Well, it has been kept under my pillow by design 🙈🙉🙊.<br>
 #OpenCodeSecretDocs 💻🤐

 > **Seasoned astronauts 🧑‍🚀!** Embark on a cosmic adventure by deleting this file and enjoy the thrill of reverse engineering 😄!<br>